OliveiraJ/OliveiraJ/README.md

     Looking for an opportunity to learn more and gain experience, to make part of something bigger and make full use of what i am learning, so don't hesitate to contact me on any of my social media. :)
   </p>
   <p>
-    Working with Angular in a college project and dedicating most of my time to learn React.
+    Working with Angular in a college project, dedicating most of my time to learn React and some basics on VueJs from past studies.
   </p>
   <p>
     Thanks for visiting.